-- Your resume should include these resume sections: Heading, Summary / Objective, Experience, Education, Skills and Additional Information.
+- Make sure your resume includes the following resume sections: Heading, Summary / Objective, Experience, Education, Skills and Additional Information.

 - Select a clean resume font like Arial or Times New Roman (11-14pt).

-- Make sure you have 1-inch resume margins on all sides and single spacing.
+- Add 1-inch resume margins on all sides and set single spacing.

-- Keep your resume nice and short: a 1-page resume should do it.
+- Keep your resume length nice and short: a 1-page resume should do it.